 One late November evening last year I ordered up The New Yorker for carryout.
 Fresh mozzarella, sliced meatballs, roasted red pepper, mushrooms and sauce; all these components are standouts in their own right.
-However, the pairing of meatballs with Centro's equally meaty mushrooms flooded my palate with a singular taste that overwhelmed the red pepper and the mozz.

 |Photo from the Picasa Web Album: Reviewed Foods|